Harland David Sanders

 - Q: Was Colonel Sanders really a colonel?

-- Q: How much of KFC's menu is Sanders responsability?
+- Q: How much of KFC's menu is Sanders responsibility?

 - A: Not that much.
 The original recipe for Kentucky Fried Chicken was the brainchild of Sanders himself.
-KFC avows that this recipe hasn't changed since the Colonel ironed the kinks out of it in the late '30's- but many of us think otherwise.
+KFC avows that this recipe hasn't changed since the Colonel ironed the kinks out of it in the late 1930's, but many of us think otherwise.
 Some of the methods used in cooking the sides and other bits and bobs at KFC were originated by Sanders, but many have been altered or reformulated in the years since Sanders started the franchise business.
-Sanders himself didn't like many of the innovations added to the menu in the years after KFC was sold to investors; he was reported to have once said that the original 'extra crispy' chicken tasted like 'a damn doughball stuck on a chicken.'
+Sanders himself didn't like many of the innovations added to the menu in the years after KFC was sold to investors; he was reported to have once said that the original extra crispy chicken tasted like "a damn doughball stuck on a chicken."

 - Q: What restaurants did Sanders himself actually operate?

 - A: There were two: the original restaurant at Corbin, and a restaurant off of U.S 60 in Shelby County called Claudia Sanders Dinner House (named for Sanders' wife).
 In 1959, Sanders and his wife moved into Shelbyville, Kentucky, purchasing Blackwood Hall on U.S 60.
 A large building was constructed behind the house to hold office and warehouse space, which became disused after the business was sold in 1964.
 Sanders was not content to sit idle, and so opened a traditional-style restaurant in the vacant building.
-While, due to the terms of the sale of the business, the food served at the Claudia Sanders Dinner House (universally refered to by locals as 'the Colonel's lady') could not be called 'Kentucky Fried Chicken', many maintain that the food served there was much closer to the Colonel's original cooking than the fast-food served throughout the country.
-While Blackwood Hall, the 125 year old one-time Sanders residence still stands, the original Colonel's Lady burned to the ground in May 1999 (the day after Mother's Day, in fact).
-The building was rebuilt, with expanded facilities for hosting private parties and conferences (triggering some interesting rumors among residents of nearby Shelbyville following a rash of businesses burning following periods of financial struggle, only to be re-opened bigger and better than ever.
+While, due to the terms of the sale of the business, the food served at the Claudia Sanders Dinner House (universally referred to by locals as 'the Colonel's lady') could not be called "Kentucky Fried Chicken", many maintain that the food served there was much closer to the Colonel's original cooking than the fast food served throughout the country.
+While Blackwood Hall, the 125-year-old one-time Sanders residence still stands, the original Colonel's Lady burned to the ground in May 1999 (the day after Mother's Day, in fact).
+It was rebuilt, with expanded facilities for hosting private parties and conferences (triggering some interesting rumors among residents of nearby Shelbyville following a rash of businesses burning following periods of financial struggle, only to be re-opened bigger and better than ever.
 But I'm sure there's nothing to that.
 Really.)

 - Q: What's the deal with that cartoon Colonel Sanders guy?